asneha213/asneha213.github.io/index.md

 ---

-I am a second year graduate student at the Social and Decision Neuroscience program at Caltech.
+I am a third year graduate student at the Social and Decision Neuroscience program at Caltech.
 My thesis advisor is [John O'Doherty][olab].

 I'm broadly interested in studying reward-modulated learning and planning by humans in complex state and action spaces.
 I am also interested in studying capacity limitations in cognitive machinery and their manifestations in everyday decisions.